 The Greek word translated as “sign” means miracle or supernatural wonder.
 Notice in verse 41 that the men of Nineveh repented at the preaching of Jonah.
 They did not repent at the miracle of surviving in a large fish for three days.

-The unbelieving religious rulers in Jerusalem demanded a sign from Jesus.
+The unbelieving religious rulers in Jerusalem demanded a sign from Jesus to prove that he was their promised messiah.
 Jesus told them that they would not be be given a sign except for the sign of Jonah.
 Jonah was sent to ancient Nineveh to tell them to repent because God’s judgment was coming on the city.
-The destruction of Mosul could be the end time sign that Jesus is truly God and that Israel’s time of trouble is at hand.
+The destruction of Mosul could be the end time sign to Israel that their time of trouble is at hand.

 Jesus said that an evil generation desires to be shown a sign.
 We should already know and honor God because it is evident that he has created all things and also because has given us his word.
 We should not require a sign in order to motivate us to repent from our unbelief and rebellion.
 Nevertheless Jesus gave his generation the sign of Jonah.

-Perhaps this generation will repent when they remember Jesus’ promise of a sign and at the preaching of Jonah when Mosul is flooded!
-If Israel repents at the preaching of Jonah then they may escape God’s coming judgement on the city of Jerusalem and on the nation of Israel.
+Perhaps this generation will repent at the preaching of Jonah when Mosul is flooded!
+If Israel repents at the preaching of Jonah then they will narrowly escape God’s coming judgement on the city of Jerusalem and on the nation of Israel.

 Jesus said that even the men of ancient Nineveh will rise from the dead and condemn his generation for its unbelief.
 It seems to me that this generation is about to witness another sign of Jonah.
 ISIS in the city of Mosul rejected Jonah’s offer of repentance by blowing up Jonah’s shrine.
 A terrible time of God’s judgment is coming upon Israel and also upon all of the earth.
 Only by repentance from unbelief can we escape it.